minio/docs/source/index.rst

 MinIO is a high performance object storage solution that provides an Amazon Web Services S3-compatible API and supports all core S3 features.

-MinIO is built to anywhere - public or private cloud, baremetal infrastructure, orchestrated environments, and edge infrastructure.
+MinIO is built to deploy anywhere - public or private cloud, baremetal infrastructure, orchestrated environments, and edge infrastructure.

 .. cond:: linux